This post may contain affiliate links. Read our disclosure policy here.

 How to Make Creamy Roasted Cauliflower Soup

-Let’s get to the good part, where we get to make this cozy soup happen!
+Let’s get to the good part, where we get to make this cozy roasted cauliflower soup happen!
+Following is an overview of the steps and a video so you can get a visual of how to make this soup:

 - Prep